 The exterior is nicely executed.
 It isn’t perfect but the paint, finer details, and overall execution is there.
 Panel gaps are minimal, the worst as you will see in the photos are found on the front hood around the headlights.
-Actual operation of the headlights is quite easy, a simple push of a button found underneath the model.
-The biggest flaw is the ride height, I for one prefer an aggressive stance but in this case it’s a few millimetres too low.
+The actual operation of the headlights is quite easy, a simple push of a button is found underneath the model.
+The biggest flaw is the ride height, I for one prefer an aggressive stance but in this case, it’s a few millimetres too low.
 I’m not sure who signed off on the final pre-production model, but someone should be accountable for this oversight at Kyosho.
-There are also some small areas of black over spray; again at this price point he model should be perfect.
-The exterior red paint though is very good, smooth, rich and well painted.
+There are also some small areas of black overspray; again at this price point, the model should be perfect.
+The exterior red paint though is very good, smooth, rich and well-painted.
 Side markers are plastic and not painted, and the rear 3D Ferrari logo is a nice touch.
 No opening gas flap on this model, for $200+ it should have been included.

 The wheels are beautifully executed, the best I’ve seen replicated to date for the Ferrari F355.
-I love the curvature, and the added value stern, gives real impression of authenticity not seen on all model today.
+I love the curvature, and the added value gives a real impression of authenticity not seen on all models today.
 The brake rotors are brilliant as well.
-The detail is so good Kyosho actually replicated the grooves along the solid rotor.
+The detail is so good Kyosho actually replicated the grooves along with the solid rotor.
 Well done Kyosho!

 The best part of the model is the motor.
-Lot’s of eye candy here.
-Painted value covers, photo etched detailing, and transitional exhaust colouring adds a level of realism to the model.
+Lots of eye candy here.
+Painted valve covers, photo-etched detailing, and transitional exhaust colouring adds a level of realism to the model.
 Again Kyosho well done!
-Also the perforated detail under the engine bonnet is well done.
-It also features factory labels, the finer detailed expected to see (see images below).
-The front storage area is covered in a rich velvet fabric; the only miss here is the luggage, looks cheap and out of place.
+Also, the perforated detail under the engine bonnet is well done.
+It also features factory labels, the finer details expected to see (see images below).
+The front storage area is covered in a rich velvet fabric; the only miss here is the luggage, which looks cheap and out of place.
 It doesn’t fit with the level of finish on the model, bad form Kyosho.
 The hood also features two struts that keep the hood in the open position.

 Interior has only been one of Kyosho’s stronger points, and they have not disappointed here I’m glad to say.
 The black interior works well, but I must admit the tan is absolutely sexy and the overall winner for sure!
-The dash gauges are nicely finished in a higher than usually standard, again adding a touch of realism not found on lower priced models.
-Carpeting in black or tan is found throughout.
-Also notice the grille work exposed once the door is in the open position.
+The dash gauges are nicely finished in a higher-than-usual standard, again adding a touch of realism not found on lower-priced models.
+The carpeting in black or tan is found throughout.
+Also, notice the grille work is exposed once the door is in the open position.
 Also features a factory label that is present on both sides.

-Now for the hard part, would I recommend the model… I would say no, its not for everyone.
-Main reason, is price point worth all these finer details when taking into consideration all the misses be it minor or major?
+Now for the hard part, would I recommend the model… I would say no, it’s not for everyone.
+The main reason is the price point worth all these finer details when taking into consideration all the misses be it minor or major.
 You decide.
-There are cheaper dated models than will satisfy the casual collector and an upcoming Hot Wheels Elite version that will be price at 40-50% less.
+There are cheaper dated models that will satisfy the casual collector and an upcoming Hot Wheels Elite version that will be priced at 40-50% less.
 Unless you’re a Ferrari die-hard I would say pass.
 Enjoy the pics!